secretstartups/handbook/hiring/talent-acquisition-framework/req-overview/index.html.md

 * **[Candidate Experience Specialist (CES)](/handbook/hiring/talent-acquisition-framework/coordinator/):** The CES partners with the Recruiter and Sourcer on all scheduling, background check, references and offer needs.
 For more information on what role a CES may play, please visit the [CES Job Family](/job-families/people-ops/candidate-experience/).

 ### **Step 1: Identify hiring need**
-The Hiring Manager will determine the need for a vacancy and ensure it is listed on the GitLab Hiring Plan.
-Once confirmed, the Hiring Manager will notify the [Talent Acquisition Manager/Lead specific to their org](/handbook/hiring/recruiting-alignment/) utilizing the steps provided on the [vacancy creation process](/handbook/hiring/talent-acquisition-framework/req-creation/#requisition-creation-process).
+The Hiring Manager will determine the need for an opening and ensure it is an approved headcount (confirm with your [finance business partner](/handbook/finance/#finance-business-partner-alignment) if you are not sure).
+Once confirmed, the Hiring Manager will notify the [Talent Acquisition Manager/Lead specific to their org](/handbook/hiring/recruiting-alignment/) utilizing the steps provided on the [req creation process](/handbook/hiring/talent-acquisition-framework/req-creation/#requisition-creation-process).

-###  **Step 2: Create vacancy in Greenhouse**
+###  **Step 2: Create opening in Greenhouse**
-The Recruiter will create the vacancy in Greenhouse following the [vacancy creation](/handbook/hiring/talent-acquisition-framework/req-creation/#opening-vacancies-in-greenhouse) guidelines.
-The assigned Recruiter, CES, and Sourcer should receive an email notification from Greenhouse when the vacancy is approved.
+The Recruiter will create the opening in Greenhouse following the [req creation](/handbook/hiring/talent-acquisition-framework/req-creation/#opening-vacancies-in-greenhouse) guidelines.
+The assigned Recruiter, CES, and Sourcer should receive an email notification from Greenhouse when the req is approved.

 ### **Step 3: Complete kick-off session, agree on priority level, & complete a sourcing session**
 The **kick-off session** provides an opportunity to gain alignment on the requirements, hiring process and, perhaps most importantly, the expectations and responsibilities of the Recruiter, Sourcer, CES, Hiring Team, and Hiring Manager.
 Recruiters and Sourcers should come prepared for the kick-off session with insights - such as the size and geographic distribution of the talent pool - and should act as a talent advisor.
 Such information can be pulled from *LinkedIn Talent Insights*.
 To request this report, please submit an Issue [here](https://gitlab.com/gl-talent-acquisition/operations/-/issues/new?issuable_template=LinkedIn%20Talent%20Insights%20Request.md#) using the `LinkedIn Talent Insights Request` template.